CleitonAlmeida/watermark/README.md

   Following steps are necessary to get this module working, considering a zf2-skeleton or very similar application:

-  1. Run: `php composer.phar cleitonalmeida/watermark:dev-master`
+  1. Run: `php composer.phar require cleitonalmeida/watermark:dev-master`
   2. Add `WaterMark` to the enabled modules list.

 ## QuickStart